Will-Kerwin/go-microservices-bookstore/README.md

 - [ ] Sales service to manage prices and sales of a book

 All of these will be behind a RESTful API which will handle requests.
+All service to service communication will be handled by gRPC

 ## Install